01 — The Idea & Foundation

 Sprinter’s Boots Walk/run speed boost

-Each relic has 4 rarity tiers with scaling effect strength (stored as per-mille values for integer math on the GBA — no floating point).
+Each relic has 4 rarity tiers with scaling effect strength — stored as per-mille values for integer math on the GBA.
+No floating point on this machine.

 The Save File Challenge

 GBA save data is fixed-size.
 FireRed’s SaveBlock1 and SaveBlock2 have specific byte layouts.
-You can’t just append data — you have to carve space from existing unused filler bytes.
+You can’t append data.
+You carve space from existing unused filler bytes.

 I carved:

 Total SaveBlock2 must stay exactly 0xF24 bytes on GBA.
-I verified this obsessively.
+Verified obsessively.

 First Code